Once upon a time, I had lots of shoes. Lots and lots of shoes. Dress shoes. Business heels. Casual shoes. Beach shoes. Winter boots. And so on . . .

 See related products to the above links for more sizes and styles.

-Sneakers/Running Shoes.
-Occasionally, it gets cold where I am.
+Although you might want to wear sandals or go barefoot every day, it does occasionally get cold.
 Usually, that means that I put on a pair of socks with my Keens.
 But occasionally I need something more.
 So I get out my sneakers.
 If it’s that cold, I’m usually wearing jeans, so they fit right in.

 Once in a while, I even wear my sneakers for a hike or long walk, but it’s pretty rare since I discovered Keens with the toe guards.